 Too Long; Didn’t Read

-Use MRC’s sea shipping for large furniture and things you can afford to wait.
-Go for official air shipping for small and light items, or if you really need it fast.
-Use Oops/Peeka/Ezbuy if your Chinese D7 standard, but you’ll need to pay more.
-Don’t use Taobao global direct.
+Use normal sea shipping for large furniture and things you can afford to wait.
+Go for Taobao’s official air shipping for small and light items, or if you really need it fast.
+Use Oops/Peeka/Ezbuy Buy-for-Me services if your Chinese is D7-standard, but you’ll need to pay more.
+Don’t use Taobao global direct if you can.

-If you’ve encountered any problems, do head over to our new guide on Taobao tips and FAQs on shopping and shipping as well!
+If you’ve encountered any problems, you can head over to our new guide on Taobao tips and FAQs on shopping and shipping.